shjanjua/oravoicebot/README.md

 - `oci.ai-speech-realtime`
 - `python-dotenv`

-These dependencies are listed in `requirements.tst` and can be installed using `pip install -r requirements.tst`.
+These dependencies are listed in `requirements.txt` and can be installed using `pip install -r requirements.txt`.